Transgender, non-binary, and queer-identified people often face very unique life situations.

 Choosing the right therapist can be a daunting process.
 It can feel like an overwhelming hunt through pictures and posts of therapists saying very similar things.
 Only through connection and understanding can you and I build a collaborative relationship that helps you through the steps of therapy –free of assumptions and judgment.

-I offer a free 30-minute consultation over the phone so we can talk and see if we’d be a good fit.
-While that isn’t a therapy session, it’s an introduction to what it might be like to work with each other.
+I offer a free consultation (usually about 20-30 minutes) over the phone so we can talk and see if we’d be a good fit.
+While this isn’t a therapy session, it’s an introduction to what it might be like to work with each other.
 You can to send a request for consultation or contact me using the information below.
 I am often with clients so please leave a message if you get voice mail or feel free to send me an email.
 I look forward to working with you.